Back To Search Results

 Arteriolosclerosis

 Arteriosclerosis is a pathologic process involving the arteriole, eventually causing occlusion.
-Hyaline arteriolosclerosis and hyperplastic arteriolosclerosis are the two varieties of arteriolosclerosis.
+Hyaline arteriolosclerosis and hyperplastic arteriolosclerosis are the 2 varieties of arteriolosclerosis.
 In hyaline arteriolosclerosis, increased protein deposition within the vascular wall occludes the arteriole lumen.
-Uncontrolled diabetes and hypertension are the two most common causes of this form of arteriosclerosis.
-Poorly controlled diabetes causes non-enzymatic glycosylation of the basement membrane that allows plasma proteins to leak into the vessel wall.
+Uncontrolled diabetes and hypertension are the 2 most common causes of this form of arteriosclerosis.
+Poorly controlled diabetes causes the basement membrane's non-enzymatic glycosylation, allowing plasma proteins to leak into the vessel wall.
 In hypertensive patients, high luminal pressure pushes plasma proteins into the vessel wall.[43]
-Hyperplastic arteriolosclerosis is characterized by basement membrane duplication and smooth muscle cell hyperplasia as a reaction to a very rapid rise in blood pressure.
-This condition is common in the afferent and efferent arterioles of renal vasculature in patients with malignant hypertension.[44]
+Hyperplastic arteriolosclerosis is characterized by basement membrane duplication and smooth muscle cell hyperplasia as a reaction to a rapid rise in blood pressure.
+This condition is common in renal vasculature's afferent and efferent arterioles in patients with malignant hypertension.[44]

 The Arteriolar Disease of Cerebral Circulation

-The small cerebral penetrating arterioles are affected by diseases such as micro-atherosclerosis, lipohyalinosis, and microaneurysm (aka Charcot–Bouchard aneurysm).
+The small cerebral penetrating arterioles are affected by diseases such as micro-atherosclerosis, lipo hyalinosis, and microaneurysm (aka Charcot–Bouchard aneurysm).
 Atherothrombotic occlusion of the small, penetrating arterioles results in lacunar stroke, a subtype of ischemic stroke.
-In contrast, rupture of microaneurysm is the culprit of parenchymal hemorrhage or hemorrhagic stroke.
+In contrast, rupture of microaneurysms is the culprit of parenchymal hemorrhage or hemorrhagic stroke.

 Diabetic Microangiopathy

 This small-vessel disease commonly affects the arterioles, capillaries, and venules of diabetic patients.
 Diabetic microangiopathy is the main pathogenic contributor to diabetic complications of the eye (diabetic retinopathy), kidney (arteriolar nephrosclerosis), and lower extremities (gangrene).
-The structural hallmark of this disease is the thickening of the basement membrane, which leads to lumen occlusion, thus, tissue hypoxia and damage.
+This disease's structural hallmark is the basement membrane's thickening, which leads to lumen occlusion and, thus, tissue hypoxia and damage.

 Media